kamalesh518/simplewebserver/README.md

 # EX01 Developing a Simple Webserver
-## Date:11.9.25
+## Date:

 ## AIM:
-To develop a simple webserver to serve html pages and display the configuration details of laptop.
+To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.

 ## DESIGN STEPS:
 ### Step 1: